-Warm up for the weekend; Showers to start the week
+Warm up for the weekend; showers to start the week

 Rain returns Saturday night into Sunday morning as a cold front approaches.
-Clouds will break for some sun in the afternoon and temperatures will remain mild in the mid to upper 40s.
+Clouds will break for some sun in the afternoon and temperatures will remain mild in the mid 40s to near 50 degrees.

 Then the forecast gets a little tricky early next week.
-After Sunday’s front pushes offshore, a storm will develop along it and there is still a question as to how close it gets to Connecticut Monday and Tuesday.
-Most of our computer models show some impact with clouds or some rain/snow showers.
+After Sunday’s front pushes offshore, a storm will develop along it and there is still a question as to how close it gets to Connecticut Monday afternoon/evening into Tuesday.
+Most of our computer models show some impact with a bit of snow.
 But there’s a chance this storm tracks closer to the east coast which would could mean a higher impact event.
-This is a tricky set-up we’ll be watching closely this weekend.
+This is a tricky set-up we’ll be watching closely over weekend.

 Forecast Details: